-A crucial element in ensuring a positive customer experience is putting a closed loop feedback system in place throughout your organization.
+A crucial element in ensuring the positive customer experience is putting a closed-loop feedback system in place throughout your organization.
 It’s not just about feeding the results of customer satisfaction surveys into a database for management and senior executives, but also providing that feedback to individual stakeholders and implementing it in ways that individuals feel is being worked on, according to McKinsey.

 Use customer feedback well by ensuring feedback is flowing to the teams that can do something about it.
 Your team needs to get the relevant feedback so they can work on it quickly.
 You must work to create a feedback loop that includes teams across the organization.
 Configure your systems so that real-time notifications are sent directly to individual on-premises feedback apps.
 This will help your customer-facing staff use customer feedback to address and remedy customer complaints immediately.
 Positive customer interactions will help your employees experience better satisfaction and less stress, thus reinforcing a positive employee feedback loop.